Jla3apyc/TB335FC-Toolkit/README.md

 ### 🌍 2.
 [TB335FC region code changer](TB335FC-region-code-changer.md)
 A minimalist, portable, and safe tool for changing the region code in the `proinfo` partition.
 * **Purpose:** Activate Widevine L1 (HD video), Google Play certification, change regional settings.
-* **Features:** No Python required, works via built-in PowerShell, automatically reads scatter files, bilingual interface (RU/EN), and built-in input validation.
+* **Features:** No Python required, works via built-in PowerShell.
+Automatically reads scatter files.

 ### 🧹 3.
 [TB336FU bloatware uninstaller](TB336FU-bloatware-uninstaller.md)
 A lightweight, portable script for removing pre-installed bloatware.
 * **Purpose:** Facilitates the removal of pre-installed bloatware from Lenovo Xiaoxin Pad 2025 (TB336FU firmware) and other Android tablets via ADB.
-* **Features:** No installation required: Simply unpack the utility and run TB336FU_bloatware_uninstaller.bat.
-Safe removal: Uses `pm uninstall --user 0` — apps can be restored later.
+* **Features:** Developed for the TB336FU ZUI_17.5.10.213 firmware installed on the TB335FC.
+It uses safe uninstallation via `pm uninstall --user 0` with the ability to fully restore apps.
+It's easily configured by editing the package list in a `.bat` file.
 ---

 ## 🙏 Credits